Last Updated: March 1, 2025

 Early Life and Education

-Emmanuel Lewis was born in 1971 in Brooklyn, New York City to single mother Margaret.
-He is the youngest of five siblings.
-As a teen, Lewis went to Midwood High School, graduating in 1989.
+Emmanuel Lewis was born on March 9, 1971, in Brooklyn, New York City.
+He was raised by. single mother, Margaret, and is the youngest of five siblings.
+As a teen, Lewis attended Midwood High School, graduating in 1989.
 Later, he enrolled at Clark Atlanta University, a Methodist, historically black college in Atlanta, Georgia.
-In order to pursue his acting career for most of the year, he only attended the fall semester at Clark, and finally earned his bachelor's degree in 1997.
+In order to pursue his acting career for most of the year, Emmanuel only attended the fall semester at Clark and finally earned his bachelor's degree in 1997.

 (Photo by Santi Visalli/Getty Images)